rywible/wrela6/docs/design/ast-views-item-index-design.md

 token.
 Parser diagnostics already explain the missing name.
 This keeps item IDs stable and avoids creating empty-name symbols that would pollute duplicate diagnostics.

+`modifiers` is empty for declarations whose grammar does not support source modifiers.

 ### Type, Function, Image, Field, And Parameter Records